yudidwisaputra71/streamtfhd/README.md

 cargo run
 ```

-To run the backend :
+To run the backend, open another terminal and then run these commands :
 ```bash
 cd streamtfhd-backend
 cargo run